 Why you shouldn’t skip cardio

 It goes without saying that cardio should be part of your training routine.
-Workouts outdoors or on a treadmill, elliptical, or stepper are great, especially if you are looking to burn calories.
+Workouts outdoors or on a treadmill, elliptical, or stepper are great, especially if you want to burn calories.
 But less fat doesn’t necessarily mean firm tissue.
 That is where muscle or strength training comes in.

-If you are interested in achieving lasting weight loss success or improving your general health and fitness, the best way is a combination of cardio workouts, bodyweight training and, of course, a balanced diet.
+If you are interested in achieving lasting weight loss success or improving your general health and fitness, the best way is a combination of cardio workouts, strength training, and, of course, a balanced diet.